TechWire1034/TweetSentimentBot/README.md

   python poll_tweets.py

 - Collects 50 tweets with hashtags #Python or #Coding and saves them to `tweets.txt`.
+- **Note**: Requires X API Basic Access.
+You may hit rate limits (e.g., 10,000 tweets/month cap).
+If the monthly cap is exceeded, wait until it resets (typically the next month) or upgrade your API tier.
+Alternatively, use the sample data in `sample_data/tweets.txt` to test the pipeline:

+  copy sample_data\tweets.txt tweets.txt

 - Analyze sentiment:

   python sentiment_analysis.py